wwarthen/RomWBW/Source/Doc/UserGuide.md

 Z80 Extended BIOS, it does not rely on a CP/M BIOS layer.

 The p-System is provided on a hard disk image file called psys.img.
-This must be copied to it's own dedicated hard disk media (CF Card, SD Card, etc.).
+This must be copied to its own dedicated hard disk media (CF Card, SD Card, etc.).
 It is booted by selecting slice 0 of the corresponding hard disk unit at the RomWBW Boot Loader prompt.
 Do not attempt to use